jbcodeforce/kafka-studies/docs/strimzi.md

 | strimzi-cluster-operator, strimzi-cluster-operator-kafka-broker-delegation | Cluster Role Binding | oc get clusterrolebinding -l app=strimzi |
 | kafkabridges, kafkaconnectors, kafkaconnects, kafkamirrormaker2s kafka, kafkatopics, kafkausers | Custom Resource Definitions | oc get customresourcedefinition |

 !!!
-Note
-      All those resources are labelled with `strimzi` name.

-!!!
 Error
         In case of the installation fails with error like: " kafka.kafka.strimzi.io is forbidden: User "system:serviceaccount:eda-strimzi-21 :strimzi-cluster-operator" cannot watch resource "kafkas" in API group "kafka.strimzi.io" in the namespace "eda-strimzi-21 ", you need to add cluster role to the strimzi operator user by doing the following commands:
   ```shell